With Halloween just around the corner many of us a busy with last minute preparations including finding the perfect Halloween movies.

 Both ladies were subsequently executed on the Tower’s grounds.

 England boasts many more haunted places from castles and churches to parks and cemeteries.
 But haunted places aren’t limited to England, or for that matter Europe.
 Just about every continent, country, city, and town has at least a ghost story or two which is inevitably linked to a specific location.
 America is no different, from coast to coast and from north to south our country has hundreds if not thousands of reportedly haunted places.
 Some, like the Queen Mary in California, are world famous, others local legends famous only to the town’s inhabitants and serious ghost hunters.

 In the fall, specially closer to Halloween, many of us like to experience a little thrill and go on a ghost tour or drive by places that look spooky.
 There’s definitely no lack of haunted places in each state.
 Here’s a list of haunted places, one from each state, some famous, others not so.
 Perhaps one or two of them will be close enough for you to visit this year.

 The Sweetwater Mansion in Florence, Alabama has seen plenty of history.
 Construction began in 1828, it was here that Union and Confederate officers stayed during their respective occupation of the city during the Civil War.
 It is said that many of its former residents reside here still.
-Children’s laughter is said to be heard and items that mysteriously move.[spacer height=”-20px”]
+Children’s laughter is said to be heard and items that mysteriously move.

-Filled with hopes for a bright future she came to Alaska as the fiancee of prospector Klondike Ike.
+Filled with hopes for a bright future Mary came to Alaska as the fiancee of prospector Klondike Ike.
 Mary locked herself in the couple’s hotel room to await her beloved who went off in search of gold, he never returned.

 When concerned hotelkeepers finally gained entrance to her room they found her dead, dressed in the wedding gown she was to wear on her wedding day.

 Today guests have been spooked by a pale ghostly figure looking out the window still awaiting her lover’s return or by a figure standing over their bed checking to see who’s in it.[spacer height=”20px” id=”2″]

 There is no shortage of haunted places in the state of Arizona, but one of the most famous is the town of Jerome, a quaint community in northern Arizona.
 All sorts of specters are said to haunt many of the town’s historic buildings.

 The most haunted is thought to be the vintage Jerome Grand Hotel.
 It opened as the United Verde Hospital in 1927.
 Miners from the nearby copper mine were treated here for serious injuries many of which proved fatal; insane people were also treated here for their mental illness.
 The hospital closed in 1950 and re-opened as the hotel in the late 1990s.

 Today ghost enthusiaists, including my cousin and his family, book rooms here hoping to catch a phantom nurse or hear a scream or two during their stay.
 My cousin and his family have stayed here twice and have never had a paranormal experience, but the town has many nice shops and restaurants making it a nice place to spend the weekend.

 I can’t talk about Arizona ghost towns without mentioning the town of Tombstone.
 During my last visit the lady at the fudge shop told me the whole town is filled with spirits.
-She claimed their their presence could be felt as you wander the towns streets and buildings.
+She claimed their their presence could be felt as you wander the town’s streets and buildings.
 I’m not sure about the streets, but whenever we’re in town we usually stop for drinks at the Crystal Palace Saloon, and I hate going to the restrooms located in the back of the building.
 Walking down the hallway to the restrooms always gives me the creeps and the hairs on the back of my neck stand up.
 Haunted or imagination?
 I’m never quite sure.
 We did the Bird Cage Theater ghost tour, it was fun, but we didn’t really have a ghostly experience.
 But here’s a YouTube video called Haunted Birdcage Theatre Ghosts caught on film !!! and the theater was featured on the TV show about haunted places.

 Motorists driving this road on dark rainy nights have claimed to have encountered a young girl on the roadside.
 They give her a lift, she tells them where she must go, but when they get to the destination the girl has vanished.

-I think just about every town has a similar story, here in Hawaii it’s said that Madame Pele, the volcano goddess, has been seen asking for rides along many of our roads.[spacer height=”-20px”]
+I think just about every town has a similar story, here in Hawaii it’s said that Madame Pele, the volcano goddess, has been seen asking for rides along many of our roads.